moderndatacompany/dataos.info/docs/resources/lens/bi_integration/superset.md

 ## Data policies and security

-Any data masking, restrictions, or permissions defined by the publisher will automatically be enforced for all viewers of the report, ensuring consistent data security and compliance.
-However, the behavior of data policies (e.g., masking) depends on who is the user of the Superset.
+The behavior of data policies (e.g., masking) depends on the user who has synced the Superset.
+The policies applied to the user syncing the Superset will be enforced on all users consuming the datasets from that Superset